lizy14/csapp-assignments/buffer-lab/bomb.md

 	a:  68 82 8b 04 08          push   0x8048b82
 	f:  c3                      ret

-in my casefollowed by some bytes of arbitary characters, making the following `0x55683a58` the 45th byte in the string.
+followed by some bytes of arbitary characters, making the following `0x55683a58` the 45th byte in the string.

 ## Level 3